MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-handling-errors-using-try-methods.md

 ## Creating a try method

-To create a try method, add a method in the AL code of an object such as a codeunit as usual, and then set the [Trymethod Property](../properties/devenv-trymethod-property.md) property to **true**.
+To create a try method, add a method in the AL code of an object such as a codeunit as usual, and then set the [TryFunction Attribute](methods/devenv-tryfunction-attribute.md) property to **true**.

 <!-- A try method has the following restrictions: